GlobalAICommunity/Workshop-CustomVisionAITools/README.md

 * Click +Add
 * Search for Custom Vision
 * Click Create
-* Enter details to create
+* Enter details to create:
   * A name for the service
   * Select your subscription
   * Select the data centre location (in this example West Europe, but you can select your own region)
   * Choose the S0 tier for both 'Prediction pricing tier' and Training pricing tier
   * Select your created Resource group and make sure it is in the same data centre location (in this case 'globalaibootcamp' in West Europe
   * Click Create

 ### Build Classifier